 Let’s face it, a first aid qualification is not exactly a personal trainer’s dream, as it will not get you more clients on its own and is not something that people are necessarily paying attention to when choosing a personal trainer.
-However, getting first aid training is absolutely essential if you are serious about your business and this article will tell you why.
+However, getting first aid training is absolutely essential if you are serious about your business.
+This is a PT guide to First Aid Qualifications.

 Why is getting a First Aid Qualification a Good Idea?